RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-09-21-open-source.md

 - Derivative works must also be open source and carry the same license as the original code (**Copyleft** e.g. [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html)).
 - Derivative works must just carry an acknowledgement of the open source code (e.g. [BSD](https://opensource.org/licenses/BSD-3-Clause).

 We find that, practically, the former work better where there are lots of volunteer contributors and the latter where there is private sector backing.
-Another ideological battleground.
+Another ideological battleground. [https://choosealicense.com/](https://choosealicense.com/) is a good source for more information.

 *If you make your code open source, you do this using your copyright - code without a copyright notice and license does not revert to being free to copy, it just means we don't know who owns the copyright and what they'll allow!*